Obligations and responsibilities of pet owners

 - Ensure that your cat or dog is spayed/neutered and microchipped.

-- Keep your dog on a 1.85 m leash (maximum) when it is outdoors.
+- Keep your dog on a 1.85 m leash (maximum) when it is on public squares.

 - Make sure your dog wears a harness or a halter if he or she weighs 20 kg or more.

 - Never tie your pet to a tree or street furniture.

 - Keep your dog under control at all times.

 - Never let your pet drink from fountains in parks or public squares.

 - Do not bring your dog to a playing field.

 - Always pick up your pet’s droppings and put them in a trash can.

 - Make sure your pet does not disturb others or pose a threat to public safety.

 Vaccinating your pet